anzabrik/Django-Rucola-Maze/README.md

 ### Ingredients

-The 'Ingredients' page lists all ingredients in alphabetical order, including their names, amount in stock and price per unit.
+The 'Ingredients' page lists all ingredients, including their names, amount in stock and price per unit.
 You can manipulate ingredients:

 - add ingredients using the respective button at the top the 'Ingredients' page
 - edit or delete ingredients using the buttons next to the nam

-The data from the user is collected via WTForms.
-Flask's 'flash' function is used to show a message for the user at the top of the page that confirms the user's last action.
-For instance, 'You've added the ingredient 'egg', $0,20 per item.
+The data from the user is collected via Django Forms.

-It can be useful because, as the tables becomes longer, it might be time-consuming to scroll the page down and look for the ingredient you've added to check out whether the action was successful.
-Also, when there's the need, for instance, to add multiple ingredients, the user might forget which ingredient was just added and try to add it again.
-The message helps to avoid such situations, and also gives the user a chance to immediately catch typos in the name of the ingredient or its price.

 If the user by mistake tries to add an ingredient with the same name, the app refuses to do so and prints out an error message.

 ### Menu Items

-The 'Menu Items' page lists all menu items with their names and prices in alphabetical order.
+The 'Menu Items' page lists all menu items with their names and prices.
 It shows which ingredients (and how much of them) are required to cook this item (the 'Recipe Requirements' column) and whether the ingredients are in stock (the 'Available' column).

 This seems convenient so that the staff has all the information at once without the need to visit any additional pages.
-We will describe the mechanism behind this features later in the 'How do we check whether a menu item is available?' section.
+We will describe the mechanism behind these features later in the 'How do we check whether a menu item is available?' section.
-You can add, edit or delete Menu Items, with error or confirmation messages, in the same way as ingredients.
+You can add, edit or delete Menu Items in the same way as ingredients.

 ### Recipe Requirements